 Be sure about shipping

-Hiring an international removal company
+Hiring an international shipping and removals company

-- Pick-up goods at your location
+- Pick-up goods at the customer's location

 - Basic disassemble and reassemble of furniture